Albums in Focus

 We recently compiled a list of records we think every audiophile should get to know better, along the lines of “the 1001 records you need to hear before you die,” but with less accent on morbidity and more on the joy these amazing audiophile-quality recordings can bring to your life.

 The list is purposely wide-ranging.
-It includes some famous titles (Tumbleweed Connection, The Yes Album), but for the most part I have gone out of way to choose titles from talented artists that are less well known (Atlantic Crossing, Dad Loves His Work), which simply means that you won’t find Every Picture Tells a Story or Rumours or Sweet Baby James on this list because masterpieces of that caliber should already be in your collection and don’t need me to recommend them.
+It includes some famous titles (Tumbleweed Connection, The Yes Album), but for the most part I have gone out of the way to choose titles from talented artists that are less well known (Atlantic Crossing, Dad Loves His Work), which simply means that you won’t find Every Picture Tells a Story or Rumours or Sweet Baby James on this list because Masterpieces of that caliber should already be in your collection and you don’t need me to recommend them.

 Which is not to say there aren’t some well known Masterpieces on the list, because not every well known record is necessarily well known to audiophiles, and some records are just too good not to put on a list of records we think every audiophile ought to get to know better.

-Out of the thousands of records we have auditioned and reviewed, there are a couple of hundred that have stood the test of time for us and we feel are deserving of a listen.
+Out of the thousands of records we have auditioned and reviewed, there are a couple hundred that have stood the test of time for us and we feel are deserving of a listen.
 Many of these will not be to your taste, but they were to mine.

 Kiln House is one of the all-time great Fleetwood Mac albums.
 It’s the first album they recorded after Peter Green left.
 With Green gone, Jeremy Spencer’s influence came to the fore.
 He was apparently quite a fan of Buddy Holly.
-His songs are straightforward and unerringly melodic.
+His songs are straightforward and rapturously melodic.

 The co-leader here is Danny Kirwan and he rocks the hell out of this album.
 Three of the best songs the band ever did, regardless of incarnation, are here: Tell Me All The Things You Do, Station Man and Jewel Eyed Judy, all written by Kirwan (with the help of others).
 His guitar work on these three songs is blistering.

-Any Fleetwood Mac greatest hits collection would be a joke without these tracks.
 Of course they are consistently missing from all such compilations, at least the ones with which I am familiar.
 The sad fact is that few people miss them because few people have ever heard them.

 (more…)